IanWhitney/kafka_brownbag/README.md

 ## Setup

-In the examples below I'll be using the [Confluent Docker environment](https://docs.confluent.io/current/installation/docker/docs/quickstart.html#getting-started-with-docker-compose).
+In the examples below I'll be using the [Confluent Docker Network environment](https://docs.confluent.io/current/installation/docker/docs/quickstart.html#docker-network).
 This provides a running Confluent Kafka system using Docker.

 I'm running Docker using Docker for Mac.